 About the Book

-For three years, Diane Croft was ushered into an animated hidden dimension, both numinous and terrifying, and captured the poetic voice she found there.
+For three years, Croft was pulled into an energy field — the sacred temple at the center of the psyche — and captured the poetic voice she heard there.
 And then the portal closed again.

 "One only understands what one tames." — The Little Prince

 *Image: Harmony of Creatures by Margret Hofheinz-Doring